Asian Americans in arts and entertainment: 19th century

+Along with plays, he wrote a collection of short stories in Schopenhauer in the Air: Seven Stories (1899).

+He was later an influential art critic and, in 1901, he authored the two volume History of American Art in 1901.
+At the dawn of the 20th century, he was an occasional performer in 1905 at the Miner's Theater in New York City.

+Magician Chung Ling Foo brought his show from China to the 1898 Trans-Mississippi International Exposition in Omaha, Nebraska.
+His shows were at the Chinese Village of the exposition.
+He did a following show in 1899 at the same village.

 Chang and Eng Bunker had a stable career in entertainment.

 Cheng and Eng Bunker were conjoined twins who rose to popularity known as the "Siamese Twins" in the 19th century.
 They were born in 1811 in a village sixty miles from Bangkok.
 Cheng and Eng were conjoined at the chest at birth, thus starting their career as a human spectacle.
 They were gawked at in their own country before coming to America at age eighteen.
 Touring city to city, they were well received, giving performances that featured their unique physiognomy and also highlighted their distinctive wit and innate intelligence.
 After ten years, at the age of twenty-eight, Chang and Eng retired and decided to settle down in Wilkes County in western North Carolina where they also adopted the surname "Bunker."
 In North Carolina, they married sisters Sarah Anne and Adelaide Yates and began their lives as southern gentlemen by managing their individual households, plantations, and slaves.
 The former Siamese Twins from the countryside outside of Bangkok became the wealthiest men in the county and the patriarchs of two large families (between the two, there were twenty-one children).
 When need be, they returned to touring in order to accumulate more funds.
-In 1873, both Chang and Eng died at age sixty-two.
+In 1874, both Chang and Eng died at age sixty-two.

 Despite few Asian/Asian-American entertainers in the 19th century, many entertainment platforms attempt to depict accurate occurrences in 19th-century Asia, such as Dunhuang Performative Arts company and their performances exhibiting the journey of the Silk Road in "Dunhuang, My Dreamland."
 The show portrays Daoist priest Wang Yuanlu in accurate garb and performed by an appropriate actor, Chen Yizong.
-The playwright sets the stage at the Dunhunag Magao Caves which was historically important for travelers along the Silk Road, especially Buddhist monks from India and central Asia while on their journey to Chang'an (now Xi'an).
+The playwright sets the stage at the Dunhuang Magao Caves which was historically important for travelers along the Silk Road, especially Buddhist monks from India and central Asia while on their journey to Chang'an (now Xi'an).
 Among meditations, the caves were used to reference the monastery's texts and records.